 "Confirmed" cases up 2.3X in New England and American Great Lakes states since 1997 (or as much as 3.4X if you include what the American Centres for Disease Control and Prevention calls "probable" cases.)
 Over 25,000 Lyme cases were confirmed in the States in 2017.

 Case fatality rates unavailable (if patients die it's due to long-term systematic complications) but fatality is low.
 Lyme is a disease that attacks quality of life.

 "Confirmed" canine cases are likely not adequately tracked in Nova Scotia, but according to the Companion Animal Parasite Council, confirmed cases that are voluntarily reported by veterinarians are up 4.3X in Nova Scotia, from 99 cases in 2012 to 426 in 2018.

 Rocky Mountain Spotted Fever

-Symptoms similar to Lyme, plus increased risk of encephalitis.
+(In humans) Symptoms similar to Lyme, plus increased risk of encephalitis.